NafiurSiddiqui/scandiweb-ecommerce-test/README.md

 This is an assignment project for a junior React dev role in Scandiweb.

+## ⚠️ Notes for the Scandi devs 👋

+A feedback was provided to take care of the dangersouslySet innerHTML.
+By the time I polished the assignment based on the feedback, I did not quite understand where should I look into to take care of the issue.
+I generally sanitize user Input from the backend with PHP.
+During working on another project I found the useCase of sanitization in the client-side.

+With this said, I probably would go and change the `product description`'s description to `<div dangerouslySetInnerHTML={_html: content }>` or use other libs for that.
+Plz correct me if I am wrong since, you know how it is, always learning. 🙂

 ## My takes

 Below is the explanations of how I approached to solve various problems I faced during the development phasee.